libavg/libavg/sphinxdoc/fx.rst

         saturation and lightness of a node.
 Corresponds to the Photoshop Hue/Saturation dialog.

+        .. py:attribute:: colorize

+           If :py:attr:`colorize` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value.
+Otherwise, :py:attr:`hue` is treated as a difference value.

         .. py:attribute:: hue

-           Used to get/set the color angle.
-Ranges depend on the current colorize mode and are the same as in Photoshop.
+           Used to get/set the color angle in degrees.
+Effective values are 0..360 or -180..180, depending on the :py:attr:`colorize` value.

         .. py:attribute:: lightness

            Set :py:attr:`lightness` offset.
 Adds a per pixel offset in brightness.
+Values range from -100 to 100, with -100 being very dark and 100 very bright.

         .. py:attribute:: saturation

            Set :py:attr:`saturation` of Node.
-Valid values are the same as in Photoshop.

-        .. py:attribute:: colorize

-           If :py:attr:`colorize` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value.
-Otherwise, :py:attr:`hue` is treated as a difference value.
+In :py:attr:`colorize` mode, this is the overall image saturation in the range 0..100, with 0 being greyscale and 100 very oversaturated.
+If :py:attr:`colorize` is false, the attribute is an offset from -100 to 100.

     .. autoclass:: InvertFXNode